markus-perl/ffmpeg-build-script/README.md

 * `libsvtav1`: SVT-AV1 Encoder and Decoder
 * `aom`: AV1 Video Codec (Experimental and very slow!)
 * `librav1e`: rust based AV1 encoder (only available if [`cargo` is installed](https://doc.rust-lang.org/cargo/getting-started/installation.html))
+* `libdav1d`: Fastest AV1 decoder developed by the VideoLAN and FFmpeg communities and sponsored by the AOMedia (only available if `meson` and `ninja` are installed)
 * `fdk_aac`: Fraunhofer FDK AAC Codec
 * `xvidcore`: MPEG-4 video coding standard
 * `VP8/VP9/webm`: VP8 / VP9 Video Codec for the WebM video file format